PateJate/Live64/README.md

 Live64 will be available on this repository as soon as one can write a Hello World program on it.

 I do development on this project a few hours in a week, as it's just a hobby.
 I'd say it's about 50 % done now.
-Just give me a month or two. (written on Dec 15 2020)
+I might have something working by April. (written on 9 Feb 2021)
 ## What will it run on?
 It's mainly focused to run on Linux, using Qt.
 Support for Windows could maybe be worked on when I've released a fully working Linux build.